numo-labs/lambda-tile-provider/README.md

 _If the content is not found an error will be logged but the process will **continue** for all the successfully found tiles._

-The results (tiles and their content) are currently handled in 2 ways:
+The results (tiles and their content) are Pushed to a websocket and s3.
-1. Stored in dynamodb. (_see dynamodb section_).
-2. Pushed to a websocket and s3.

-The storage is dynamodb will be replace by the second option completely once we get everything implemented and tested.

 ## Event
 The incoming event is the same as the schema from [lambda-search-request-handler](https://github.com/numo-labs/lambda-search-request-handler/tree/master/schema).